oszuidwest/zwfm-liquidsoap/README.md

 ## Scripts
 - **icecast2.sh**: This script installs Icecast 2 and provides SSL support via Let's Encrypt/Certbot.
 Execute it using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwfm-liquidsoap/main/icecast2.sh)"`
-- **install.sh**: Installs Liquidsoap 2.2.5 with fdkaac support and sets it up as an auto-start service.
+- **install.sh**: Installs Liquidsoap 2.3.0 with fdkaac support in a Docker container.
 Execute it using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwfm-liquidsoap/main/install.sh)"`
-- **monitor.sh**: Experimental log parser/dashboard for Liquidsoap status.
+- **monitor.sh**: Experimental log parser for Liquidsoap status.
 Not installed by default.
-Work in progress.
+Work in progress. (⚠️ BROKEN - Needs rewrite to work with Docker logs)

 ## Configurations
 - **radio.liq**: A production-ready Liquidsoap configuration that incorporates StereoTool as a MicroMPX encoder.
-- **liquidsoap.service**: A systemd service file for managing Liquidsoap.
+- **docker-compose.yml**: Basic Liquidsoap configuration in Docker.
+- **docker-compose.stereotool.yml**: Extended configuration for StereoTool in Docker.

 ## Compatibility
-1. Tested with Ubuntu 22.04 or Debian 12.
+1. Tested on Ubuntu 24.04 and Debian 12.
 2. Supports x86_64 or ARM64 system architectures (e.g., Ampere Altra, Raspberry Pi).
 Note: StereoTool MicroMPX is currently not well-supported on ARM architectures.
 3. Requires an internet connection for script dependencies.